hantsy/spring-graphql-sample/README.md

 * Apache Maven 3.8.x / Gradle 7.x
 * Docker

 Some sample codes are written in Kotlin.
-If you are new to Kotlin, you can start to learn Kotlin from the [the Kotlin homepage](https://kotlinlang.org/).
+If you are new to Kotlin, start to learn it from the [the Kotlin homepage](https://kotlinlang.org/).

 ## Build